gagneurlab/PROTRIDER/README.md

 # OUTRIDER-prot

-OUTRIDER-prot is a autoencoder-based method to call protein outliers from mass spectrometry-based proteomics datasets.
+OUTRIDER-prot is an autoencoder-based method to call protein outliers from mass spectrometry-based proteomics datasets.

 For more information see: